nizardrou/BioSAILs-WMS/README.md

 ## Execise 1: Submitting a simple QC/QT workflow

 For our first excercise, we will be submitting a workflow that has 3 rules, or analysis steps, raw quality checking using FASTQC, quality trimming using FASTP, and rechecking of the quality trimmed reads using FASTQC again.
-The data comprises of 3 paired-end short read sequencing E coli samples.
+The data comprises of 3 paired-end short read sequencing human samples (sub-sampled for speed).

 Let's start by loading the BioSAILs software environment,